Marengo (CDP), Wisconsin

 Marengo is an unincorporated census-designated place located in the town of White River, Ashland County, Wisconsin, United States.
 Marengo is located on Wisconsin Highway 13 10 mi northwest of Mellen.
 Marengo had a post office, which closed on June 27, 2009.
-At the 2010 census, its population was 111.
+At the 2020 census, its population was 148, up from 111 at the 2010 census.
 Bus service to the community is provided by Bay Area Rural Transit.